lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 ### Storing the offsetting selection

-Where you have provided your clients with a choice of offsetting options, you will need to store each [client's offsetting selection](/resources/bundle-selections/update-bundle-selection).
+Where you have provided your clients with a choice of offsetting options, you will need to update each [client's offsetting selection](/resources/bundle-selections/update-bundle-selection).

 To do this, pass in the Project bundle `id` or Bundle portfolio `id` along with the client's unique identifier.